cronvel/smart-preprocessor/README.md

 #### `//# <expression> : <inline-code>`

-If *expression* is truthy, then the code is uncommented.
+If *expression* is true, then the code is uncommented.

 Example, source code of *hello.js*:
 ```js